ZavierHenry/SRTV/README.md

 If you are noticing a completely different output from a certain screen reader than the SRTV output, feel free to open an issue about it, especially for JAWS or VoiceOver.

+## Building SRTV

+Instructions on how to build the SRTV application can be found in the [development file](DEVELOPMENT.md).

 ## Demoing/Debugging

 There are demo/debug options avaiable to show to output of the SRTV bot.
-Those options will be found in [the development file](DEVELOPMENT.md).
+Those options will also be found in [the development file](DEVELOPMENT.md).

 ## Contributions